uniai-lab/uniai-maas/README.md

 ### About

 UniAI, powered by the node.js library of the same name **uniai**, provides seamless access and management of a diverse range of AI models and utilities.
-To incorporate UniAI into your project, you can install it via [npm](https://www.npmjs.com/package/uniai) or [Github](https://github.com/devilyouwei/UniAI).
+To incorporate UniAI into your own project, you can install it via [npm](https://www.npmjs.com/package/uniai) or [Github](https://github.com/devilyouwei/UniAI).

 ### Frontend Example